 Digitized audio has been popular since audio compact discs (CDs) were introduced in the 1980s.
 In the 1990s, technology advanced enough to reduce the bandwidth needed for digital audio, especially voice, to be carried over the Internet and narrowband radio circuits.
-The first digital-voice public safety radio systems (called APCO-25) appeared, and a variety of Internet voice systems for conferencing and telephone-like use were developed.
+The first digital-voice public safety radio systems (called APCO-Project 25) appeared and a variety of Internet voice systems for conferencing and telephone-like use were developed.

 Hams are using VHF/UHF digital voice technology, too.
 The Japan Amateur Radio League (JARL) developed a true ham radio standard called D-STAR, a networked VHF/UHF repeater system for digital voice and data that is beginning to make inroads around the world.
-Hams are also using surplus first generation APCO-25 radios and have adapted Internet voice systems for accessing and linking repeaters.
+Hams are also using surplus Project 25 (or just P25) radios.
+Another digital voice system, generically known as DMR (Digital Mobile Radio) and by the Motorola trade name MOTOTRBO, is being adapted from commercial service to the ham bands.